- Home

 4. Use your vision board daily

-This way, while you’re having breakfast, getting ready in the morning, or lying in bed you can spend some time visualising and affirming your goals.
+This way, while you’re having breakfast, getting ready in the morning, or lying in bed, you can spend some time visualising and affirming your goals.
 If they’re constantly in your mind, you’ll be much more likely to adopt the behaviours needed to get you to where you want to go.

 This can help our first waking thoughts to be linked to our goals, which can influence how we start our day, and the choices we make going forward.
-It can be surprising how much our own attitudes and beliefs about what we are capable of can attract positive experiences in our lives.
+It can be surprising how much our own attitudes and beliefs about what we’re capable of can attract positive experiences in our lives.

 5. Continue working on your vision board

 If your goals and dreams ever take a rapid change of direction, then it can be helpful to make a new vision board, for clarity and focus.
-But some people suggest that you never throw away your old ones, as they can tell a story of your life – a bit like a journal – and might be useful in future if you’re ever at a crossroads or doing some self-reflection.
+But some people suggest that you shouldn’t throw away your old boards, as they can tell a story of your life – a bit like a journal – and might be useful in future if you’re ever at a crossroads or doing some self-reflection.

 Final thoughts…